kennyfrc/van-verbose/README.md

 To see the documentation, you'll need to use a [http static server](https://gist.github.com/willurd/5720255) to serve the files in the `doc` directory.
 Then you can go to [http://localhost:PORT/doc/](http://localhost:PORT/doc/) to see the documentation.

+Updated as of version 1.2.1.
+See releases [here](https://github.com/vanjs-org/van/releases).

 ---

 # 🍦 **VanJS**: The Smallest Reactive UI Framework in the World